heatherkennyduddela/barn-swallow-gps/README.md

 ### Processing GPS Data

 Raw GPS data can be downloaded from MoveBank.
-The GPS data used for this projet and posted to this repository has been filtered to only include valid fixes and those with high horizontal accuracy (HDOP > 5).
+The GPS data used for this project and posted to this repository has been filtered to only include valid fixes and those with high horizontal accuracy (HDOP > 5).
 Raw data also includes a reference fix that was taken prior to deployment.
 Those reference points have been removed from the data provided here.
 Scripts and data are in the folder `process-spatial-data`.

 Use the script `KDE with adehabitatHR_git.R` to calculate 50% and 90% kernel density estimator areas, and the proportion of points within 50 and 100m of the home barn.
 The script takes the following input data: